SteveDaulton/Nyquist-Style-Guide/Spacing and Indentation.md

       (mult wave amp (/ (peak wave (truncate (* 4 wlength)))))))

 **Better**
+Most LISP code edditor will highlight these commented lines so that it is obvious that they are commented out.

       (setq wave (osc (hz-to-step f) dur (maketable wave) ph)) ; (setq wave (lowpass2 wave (/ *sound-srate* 4) 0.56))